JuniperPhoton/PhotonCam.Support/Tutorials/AdvanceTools.md

 <img src="./Assets/advance_tools_2.jpg" alt="" width="400"/>

-In the advance light tab, you can adjust the brightness of the photo by tonal range of black, shadows, midtones, highlights and white.
+In the advance light tab, you can adjust the brightness of the photo by tonal range of black, shadows, highlights and white.
 Those tools are helpful if you would like to fine-tune the brightness of your photo.
 For example, you can create your own version of "contrast" by adding highlights and lowering shadows.

 There is one more tool to mention: fade.
 By increasing fade, the pure black part of the photo will become more gray, like some films effect.
 Combing this fade effect with Color grading with shadow, you can create the film-like effect, like this below.

 <img src="./Assets/advance_tools_8.jpg" alt="" width="500"/>

+The before and after comparison for fading adjustment is shown above, with the left side being the adjusted fading.

 ## Color